Skip to content

 The dawn package tool

-dawn is the package tool for dusk.
-It fetches external code from git repositories the way Go does: there is no central registry, a package is just a repository you can read, and the import path tells you where the code lives. dawn installs alongside the dusk compiler.
-Both cargo install dusk-lang and the AUR package give you the two binaries together (see the dusk CLI).
+Dawn is the package tool for Dusk, and like the compiler it is written in Dusk: the compiler/dawn.dusk root sits over the same compiler tree.
+It fetches external code from git repositories the way Go does: there is no central registry, a package is just a repository you can read, and the import path tells you where the code lives.
+Dawn installs alongside the dusk compiler; the AUR package builds and installs the two binaries together (see the dusk CLI).

 A dusk program pulls in the standard library and local modules with a dotted path, and an external package with its git path in quotes: